 - Non-porous material

-And with our CEREC system, you can get ceramic fillings in a single visit.
+With our CEREC system, you can also get ceramic fillings in a single visit.

 Our restorative goal is to return your teeth as close as possible to their original appearance, function, strength, and longevity.
 In general, we recommend composite fillings for small cavities.
 For fillings larger than a third of the biting surface, and fillings that involve the points (cusps) of the tooth, we recommend porcelain fillings.
 Often, the size of the filling–and whether we have to resort to a dental crown to protect your tooth–may have to be determined at the time we prepare the tooth.